mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 **Transgression**: When Napoleon found out that his two most important ministers (Talleyrand and Fouché) were conspiring behind his back, he threw a childish tantrum in front of everyone.
 Talleyrand took the onslaught with bored indifference; thus scoring a social victory of sorts over the unhinged Napoleon.

-**Observance**: Haile Selassie knew that an opponent posing as a loyal subject was plotting against him, so he chose not to wait until his preparations were ready.
-He baited him into a (hasty) rebellion instead that he knew he could control, and being able to play by his own rules, he won easily.
+**Observance**: Haile Selassie knew that an opponent posing as a loyal subject was plotting against him, so he chose not to wait until the preparations were ready.
+He baited his rival into a (hasty) rebellion instead that he knew he could control, and being able to play by his own rules, he won easily.

 <br>

 ## <a name="40"></a>**#40** -- Despise the free lunch

-**Transgression**: The Spaniards had no shortage of gold flowing to them after the conquest of Peru, but they didn't use it for useful purposes, of course, but for further expeditions for more free gold.
+**Transgression**: The Spaniards had no shortage of gold flowing to them after the conquest of Peru, but they didn't use it for useful purposes, of course, only for further expeditions for more free gold.
 The legend of El Dorado beautifully symbolizes the attitude that eventually led to their complete destruction (figuratively for the country, literally for the explorers).

-**Observance**: It was only after James Rothschild had become rich that the real challenge came: money and status had to be accompanied by social acceptance, because without it, neither money nor status would have longevity.
-So he gave weekly lavish dinners to demonstrate that he valued French culture even more than money, and in doing so he finally won the support he could not have obtained with "raw money".
+**Observance**: It was only after James Rothschild had become rich that the real challenge began: money and status had to be accompanied by social acceptance, because without it, neither money nor status would stay for long.
+So he gave weekly lavish dinners to demonstrate that he valued French culture even more than money, and in doing so he finally won the support he could not have obtained with "raw money" alone.

 <br>